zhaoshuoxp/Pipelines-Wrappers/README.md

 macs2 callpeaks -t test_pe.bed -c input_pe.bed -f BEDPE -g hs -n test -B --SPMR
 ```

-> --broad is recommended for histone modifications when using macs2
+> --broad is recommended for histone modifications.

 test_se.bed and test_filtered.bam can also be used in BED or BAM mode of macs2.